 It was one of my first experiences with suspensions and, looking at the photos, you can easily understand how difficult to manage they are, physically and emotionally.

 However I’ve been very lucky to find an experienced and careful professional, which does not always occur.

 Lately, since the big spread of bondage, I’ve been asked by people who want to start playing with ropes.
 The range of questions is very heterogeneous: “Have I to be flexible to do bondage?”, “Does it hurt?” or “What can I do without a partner?”.

 There’s a lack of information about the role and the knowledge a bottom should have.
 This is reflected in some diametrically opposite experiences: some people got themself suspended at several meters high at their first time in ropes, others don’t even begin because they don’t know who ask for.

 Let’s see some tips for a first virtuous and safe approach to fully enjoy ropes.

 Check websites, look for pictures and videos, read articles.
 It’s trivial, isn’t it?
-Sometimes people approching bondage, do it without having an idea of what they would like to try.
-Like looking for a dance class but without knowing if you prefer ballet or latin dance.
+Sometimes people approaching bondage, do it without having an idea of what they would like to try.
+Like looking for a dance class but without knowing if you prefer ballet or Latin dance.